-TAGGART, David Mason, Captain - Distinguished Service Cross (DSC) - Merchant Marine - Awarded as per London Gazette of
+TAGGART, David Mason, Captain - Distinguished Service Cross (DSC) - Merchant Marine - Awarded as per London Gazette of 22 February 1918 (no Canada Gazette).

-22 February 1918 (no Canada Gazette).
-In the mid 1800's, three brothers, John (David's father), David and Patrick arrived from County, Antrim, Northern Ireland.
-David Mason Taggart was born on 21 March 1887 in Minudie, Cumberland Co., Nova Scotia, the second of eight children.
+In the mid 1800's, three brothers, John, James and Patrick arrived in Canada from County, Antrim, Northern Ireland.
+David's father, John, was born in Minudie and was the son of Patrick and Jennie.
+David Mason Taggart was born on 21 March 1887 in Parrsboro, Cumb.
+Co.
+NS., the second of eight children.
 Following his mother's death in 1905, the family moved to Fort Belcher, near Onslow, Colchester County.
-He left the family farm at an early age (12) and run away to sea.
+He left the family farm at an early age (12) and went to sea.
 He worked for the Grace Line out of New York.
-He married the daughter of a prominent Truro, Nova Scotia family (Grace Mingo) on 21 April 1918.
-He died of influenza in 1919.
-After his was struck down by the flu epidemic, his body was interned in the Mingo family plot in the Robie Street Cemetery in Truro, NS.
+He married the daughter of a Truro, Nova Scotia family (Grace Mingo) on 21 April 1918.
+David died a year later of influenza in 1919.
+After he was struck down by the flu epidemic, his body was interned in the Mingo family plot in the Robie Street Cemetery in Truro, NS.
+Grace then moved to Florida and married a wealthy doctor.